vanshajkataria/vanshajkataria/README.md

 - 👋 Hi, I’m @vanshajkataria
 - 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning Web Development
-- 📫 How to reach me on vanshajkataria3@gmail.com
+- 📫 Reach me on vanshajkataria3@gmail.com

 <!---
 vanshajkataria/vanshajkataria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.